adiframemedia/maptur/Free Edition Scripts/readme.md

 4. Adjust the reporting rate to match your REPORTING_RATE setting
 5. Start streaming and enjoy real-time camera tracking!

-> **Pro Tip**: SensorLog's interface allows you to fine-tune data streaming parameters for optimal performance with your specific network setup.

 ##  Quick Start